wpottier/WizadSettingsBundle/Resources/doc/install.md

 This version of the bundle requires Symfony 2.3+.

-The Redis database server is required to store all the parameters.
+A Mysql database or a Redis database server is required to store all the parameters.

 ## Installation